SainyGb/SainyGb/README.md

 <strong>About me:</strong>

 - 🔭 I’m currently working on being a better version of myself
-- 🌱 I’m currently learning HTML, CSS, JS, TS, Python
+- 🌱 I’m currently learning Python, Haskell and Elixir
-- 🤔 I’m looking for help with React, Angular, Vue etc
+- 🤔 I’m looking for learning something new everyday!
 - 💬 Ask me about Anime and Video Games
 - 📫 How to reach me: [Twitter](https://twitter.com/GabrielSainy)
 - 😄 Pronouns: He/Him